 Stretching out on his kingsize bed in his small hotel suite, the 28-year-old musician, in a green pullover vest with a camel stitched across the front, a crumpled white Oxford shirt, and tan slacks, apologizes for being "so laid out."
 Seems he just returned Sunday from a three-week headline tour in Japan.
 At the moment, he's in South Bend for a concert at Saint Mary's.
-Tomorrow, he thinks, he'll be "somewhere in Ohio.
+Tomorrow, he thinks, he'll be "somewhere in Ohio."
 Japan, Taylor muses, "is a very special place.
-I had a very special time." he audiences, he continues, "are far more reserved, more disciplined," than American ones.
+I had a very special time."
+The audiences, he continues, "are far more reserved, more disciplined," than American ones.
 As a result, his one-man show had to be more polished technically.
 "You just play -- it becomes far more important than the Breaking into the music business at age 17, Taylor recalls that his family had a lot of influence" in his choice of profession.
 His father is a composer, and his three brothers, Alex, James, and Hugh, and sister Kate, have all cut their own records or sung background for each other.
 Taylor recently provided backing vocals for Kate's "It's in There" album, but remains the only member of the Taylor brood who hasn't sung background for James.
 He attributes this to conflicts in their schedules, adding that when they are together, they "do sing together, and enjoy it a lot.
-Taylor's first album, "Livingston Taylor" appeared in 1970.
-The album sold well enough to buy a house," Taylor remembers, noting dryly that one song, "Carolina Days," made it to No. 81 on the charts.
-His next two albums, "Liv" and "Over the Rainbow" were released respectively in 1971 and 1973.
-They gained more recognition overseas than in the States, and Taylor toured in England, but American record companies "I had a lot of trouble getting a record contract then," Taylor smiles.
+'My singing sounds a great deal like James', because we're brothers,'' Taylor adds. ''I learned to play the guitar watching him play.
+He's the best.''
+Taylor's first album, ''Livingston Taylor' appeared in 1970.
+The album sold 'well enough to buy a house,' 'Taylor remembers, noting dryly that one song, ''Carolina Days,' made it to No. 81 on the charts.
+His next two albums, ''Liv' and ''Over the Rainbow' were released respectively in 1971 and 1973.
+They gained more recognition overseas than in the States, and Taylor toured in England, but American record companies the States, and Taylor toured in England, but American record companies 'I had a lot of trouble getting a record contract then," Taylor smiles.
+Sometimes you're hot, sometimes you're not.

-Sometimes you're hot, sometimes you're not.'
-Taylor finally secured backing for his comeback "Echoes" album, and in July, 1978, his "3 Way Mirror" hit the market, his most successful venture as vet, having sold over 100,000 copies.
+Taylor finally secured backing for his comeback "Echoes" album, and in July, 1978, his "3 Way Mirror" hit the market, his most successful venture as yet, having sold over 100,000 copies.
 Three songs, "I Will Be In Love With You," "L.A.
-Serenade," and "Going Round One More Time" are current Taylor, who writes "about 75 percent" of the lyrics and music on his albums, is pleased with "3 Way Mirror's" reception, but adds that he is "always surprised and complimented whenever anyone comes to hear me play.'
+Serenade," and "Going Round One More Time" are current Taylor, who writes "about 75 percent" of the lyrics and music on his albums, is pleased with "3 Way Mirror's" reception, but adds that he is "always surprised and complimented whenever anyone comes to hear me play.
 But I like playing to those who want to hear me.